About Quiltbot

 All this testing (and retesting) has involved a systematic approach to generating patterns based on different locations (at different times), manually working through each, documenting the outcome of each test and unpicking what (if anything) I’ve found interesting or perplexing.
 Some of these tests have involved small amendments or additions to the code operating in the background to give you the pattern creator you can now use to generate a bespoke and meaningful star quilt pattern.

-While the technical testing and the development of the pattern creator has been extensive, the pattern has also relied on the invaluable feedback and advice from all the fabulous people that have tried out block or full quilt instructions with me.
+While the technical testing and the development of the pattern creator has been extensive, the pattern has also relied on invaluable feedback and advice from all the fabulous people that have tried out block or full quilt instructions with me.
 Thank you all!

 Creative collaboration

-Last month, I attended a curated tour of the Kaffe Fassett exhibition ‘The Power of Pattern’ at Dovecot Studios in Edinburgh.
+For the majority of the time working to develop ‘Quiltbot’ I’ve worked in secrecy talking in general terms about what I’ve been trying to achieve.
+In May 2023, I attended a curated tour of the Kaffe Fassett exhibition ‘The Power of Pattern’ at Dovecot Studios in Edinburgh.
 One of the (many) reflections that have stuck with me since then is the importance of creative collaboration.
 The need for (and joy of) working creatively with others was also reinforced during an online stitching workshop with Ekta Kaul at the end of June 2023 (Break Out Of The Template).
-If you've followed those posts on Instagram, I'm still stitching!
+Now that Quiltbot is ‘live’ I’m very much looking to working more collaboratively in the future.
+If you have an idea for a project, get in touch!

 Thanks for reading!